Join a community of lifelong learners

 Advice for those who are returning to study can be found on our study skills webpage.

-Information for prospective and current students on facilities, support, funding, assessments and student representation can all be found on our website using the following link.
+Information for prospective and current students on facilities, support, funding, assessments and student representation can all be found on our studying with us webpages.

 Discover how lifelong learning has enriched the careers and personal lives of current and former students.
 A selection of spotlights can be found below, with more available on our dedicated student spotlight webpage.

 Charles Bush published his debut young-adult novel thanks to the skills and experience gained from completing the Undergraduate Certificate of Higher Education.

 A chance conversation with friends pushed Sally into taking the first step to become an archaeologist.
 Sally has since progressed from a master's to a part-time DPhil.

 - Sat 01 Apr 2023

 - Mon 03 Apr 2023 – 13 Apr 2023

 - Mon 03 Apr 2023 – 14 Apr 2023